1.1 About FTTH Council Europe ASBL

 In this Privacy Notice, the term “personal information” refers to the types of information we may collect and use, which includes:

-- Contact details, including your first name, last name, professional position, job function, company, email address, postal address and telephone number;
+- Contact details, including your first name, last name, professional position, job title, job function, company, company focus, email address, postal address and telephone number;

 - Gender, educational, nationality, professional background information and interests;

-- Any personal information provided directly by you during a (physical or virtual) event, conference or trade show organized by us.
+- Any personal information provided directly by you during a (physical or virtual) event, conference, webinar or trade show organized by us;

 We collect and use your personal information for the following purposes: